Have questions? We have answers.

 Always call us before making the drive out, especially on weekdays, at (385) 321-0284.
 It's also a good idea to call ahead of time on weekends due to our limited lift capacity.
 Scheduled students always take priority over walk-ins, so it's aways a good idea to call first to see what our schedule looks like.

-By the way: if you get a group of 4 or more jumpers together, we will open our doors for you any day of the week, weather permitting.
+By the way: if you get a group of 6 or more jumpers together, we will try to open our doors for you any day of the week, weather permitting.
 Just give us a call a couple of days ahead of time to reserve the plane.

 Will I be able to breathe in free-fall?